 AT&T loses monthly subscribers as media unit takes a hit from COVID-19

-July 23 (Reuters) - AT&T Inc T.N said on Thursday it lost monthly phone subscribers and suffered a $2 billion revenue decline from delayed movie releases and advertising shortfalls in the second quarter as the COVID-19 pandemic ravaged its business.
+July 23 (Reuters) - AT&T Inc T.N said on Thursday it lost monthly phone subscribers and suffered a $2 billion revenue decline due to delayed movie releases and advertising shortfalls in the second quarter as the COVID-19 pandemic ravaged its business.

+Shares of the company were up about 1% in trading before the bell.

 The media and telecommunications company, which launched streaming service HBO Max in May, reported 36 million subscribers for both "HBO Max/HBO".
 In the first quarter, HBO had about 33 million customers.

-AT&T lost 151,000 postpaid mobile phone subscribers in the quarter, including about 338,000 customers who stopped paying but were kept on the network.
+In the second quarter, AT&T lost 151,000 postpaid mobile phone subscribers, which included the loss of 338,000 customers who stopped paying but were kept on the network as part of a federal program to keep Americans connected to wireless networks during the pandemic.

 Analysts had expected the company to add 6,800 subscribers, according to research firm FactSet.